-Toward the end of the fourteenth century, the frontier had moved, and the consequences of the genitive construction made themselves felt - but as yet inconsistently.
+Toward the end of the century, the frontier had moved, and the consequences of the genitive construction are made themselves felt - but as yet inconsistently.

 The manuscript Palat.
 573 (one of the three "abbacus encyclopedia" mentioned above) quotes Antonio de' Mazzinghi for the following [ed.
-Arrighi 2004: 191]:
+Arrighi 1967: 191]:

-Cosa is here a hidden quantity; censo is the square of the said cosa; cubo is the multiplication of the cosa in the censo; censo di censo is the square of the censo [quadrato del censo], or the multiplication of the cosa in the cubo.
+Cosa is here a hidden quantity; censo is the square of the said cosa; cubo is the multiplication of the cosa in the censo; censo di censo is the square of the censo, or the multiplication of the cosa in the cubo.
 And observe that the terms of algebra are all in continued proportion; such as: cosa, censo, cubo, censo di censo, cubo relato, cubo di cubo, etc.

-As we see, Antonio avoids speaking of the fifth power as cubo di censo or censo di cubo, introducing instead a neologism; but his naming of the sixth power is still multiplicative, and when he suggests and understanding of the fourth power through embedding the name for the function is square, not censo.
+As we see, Antonio avoids speaking of the fifth power as cubo di censo or censo di cubo, introducing instead a neologism; but his naming of the sixth power is still multiplicative.
 The name for the fifth power may have been inspired by his term for the fifth root, appearing in a problem about composite interest [ed.
 Arrighi 1967: 38] as radice relata.

-The extensive algebra section of the Tratato sopra l'arte della arismetricha (Florence, c.
+The extensive algebra section of a Tratato sopra l'arte della arismetricha (Florence, c.
 1390, see above) - also from the hand of a highly competent algebraist - starts by explaining how the powers are produced one from the other, and that they are in continued proportion [ed.
 Franci & Pancanti 1988: 3-5].
 One particularity is an extra identification of these as "roots", namely (as explained) as the roots which they have.
-[20] Taking this into account, the sequence is
+[20] Taking this into account, the sequence is censo ai cubo (sixta power)